History

 black and white photo of original lowe art gallery with figurative statue in the foreground black and white photo of original lowe art gallery with figurative statue in the foreground

-Historic image of original museum building
+Historic image of the original museum building

 image of the current exterior of the lowe art museum image of the current exterior of the lowe art museum